How do Hospitals Dispose of their Healthcare Waste?

 Not only are these regulations a matter of ethical and moral responsibility for the medical waste generator, they are law!
 Non-compliance results in massive penalties and fines.

 For example, according to the EPA, a small quantity generator must not only comply with hazardous waste manifest requirements, but manage their hazardous waste tanks or containers based on regulations found under 40 CFR §262.16 (b)(2)(3).

 A large quantity generator can only accumulate waste on-site for up to 90 days, although some exceptions may apply.
 A large quantity generator doesn’t have a limitation on the volume of hazardous waste accumulated on site, but it must be managed in containment buildings, tanks, containers, or drip pads subject to 40 CFR §262.17 (a)(1)-(4).
 Land disposal restriction requirements as well as hazardous waste manifest requirements also apply.

 All states are required to comply with the Resource Conservation and Recovery Act (RCRA) program, and healthcare waste generators should be aware that state categories as well as regulations may differ from federal regulations, and are often more stringent.

-Daniels Health provides a number of healthcare waste solutions for numerous types of medical waste streams including:
+Daniels Health provides hospital-focused healthcare waste disposal and segregation solutions for numerous types of medical waste streams including:

-- Hazardous waste and disposal that adheres to guidelines provided by the RCRA
+- Hazardous waste disposal that adheres to guidelines provided by the RCRA

-Compliance is key to saving not only money, but protecting your employees and promoting a clean environment.
+Hospital Waste Compliance is key to saving not only money, but protecting your employees and promoting a clean environment.
+Partnering with some of the leading clinical brands across the US including Stanford, Rush University and Advent Health, we understand how to navigate the complexity of hospital waste management and drive safety, cost and environmental outcomes.
 For all your healthcare waste management concerns, contact Daniels Health.